 Types of Diversion Programs

-Defendants may be eligible to have charges “diverted,” if diversion eligibile.
+Defendants may be eligible to have charged “diverted,” if diversion is eligibile.
 Diversion programs include:

 - Deferred prosecution agreement